wschaef/aoc-2022/README.md

 The effort today was mainly the parsing of the input.
 Regex would solve it with less code, but all my investigations in learing it are not sustained.

+## day 06

+Time spent 16 min

+* 3 minutes to understand the challenge
+* 8 minutes to solve 1
+* 5 minutes to solve 2 -> bug of colision of i as index with i as variable in the array